 Painted: June 23, 2017

-About the Artist: Cara Lynch is an emerging artist living and working in New York.
-She has completed a number of large-scale public projects in the New York area, including in Manhattan, the Bronx, Brooklyn, and Westchester.
-In 2016, Lynch completed her first permanent public work, an installation in the New York City subway system titled, “Inheritance: In Memory of American Glass.”
-She has been commissioned by, or received grants from the NYC Metropolitan Transit Authority, NYC Department of Transportation, Queens Council on the Arts, Brooklyn Arts Council, and Adelphi University, among others.
+About the Artist: Cara Lynch lives and works in New York where she has completed a number of large-scale public projects, including an installation in the New York City subway system titled “Inheritance: In Memory of American Glass.”
+She has received commissions or grants from the NYC Metropolitan Transit Authority, NYC Department of Transportation, Queens Council on the Arts, Brooklyn Arts Council, and Adelphi University, among others.
 Lynch says the Wilson's Warbler reminded her of a pair of birds she had in her house growing up.